akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/alphabetically.rst

                                             ``PartialFunction[HttpHeader, T]``
-:ref:`-options-`                            Rejects all non-OPTIONS requests :ref:`-overrideMethodWithParameter-`        Changes the request method to the value of the specified query parameter :ref:`-overrideStatusCode-`                 Overrides the response status code with the given one :ref:`-parameter-`                          Extracts a query parameter value from the request :ref:`-parameterMap-`                       Extracts the request's query parameters as a ``Map[String, String]`` :ref:`-parameterMultiMap-`                  Extracts the request's query parameters as a ``Map[String, List[String]]``
+:ref:`-options-`                            Rejects all non-OPTIONS requests :ref:`-overrideMethodWithParameter-`        Changes the request method to the value of the specified query parameter :ref:`-parameter-`                          Extracts a query parameter value from the request :ref:`-parameterMap-`                       Extracts the request's query parameters as a ``Map[String, String]`` :ref:`-parameterMultiMap-`                  Extracts the request's query parameters as a ``Map[String, List[String]]``